pbr1111/pbr1111/README.md

 ## Hi 👋, I'm Pol

-I've created a "hook" with my personal information so you can use it in your components and get to know me better 😋
+I've created a hook-like function with my personal information so you can use it in your components and get to know me better 😋

 ```ts
 const usePol = () => ({